Rear End Collisions

 - Bone fractures, back injuries, lacerations & brain injuries: Those who are victims of a rear-end crash can also suffer other common auto accident injuries, including bone fractures, back injuries, lacerations and brain injuries.
 The more serious the injury, the more compensation the victim deserves to receive.

-Regardless of whether you were the driver in the front or in the rear, an Alabama car accident attorney from Hollis Wright can represent you and help you to obtain the maximum compensation available given the circumstances of your case.
-At Hollis, Wright, Clay & Vail, P.C., our dedicated and experienced Birmingham car accident lawyers are here to help you with your case.
+Regardless of whether you were the driver in the front or in the rear, an Alabama rear end collision car accident attorneys at Hollis, Wright & Clay, P.C. can represent you and help you to obtain the maximum compensation available given the circumstances of your case.
+At Hollis, Wright & Clay, P.C., our dedicated and experienced Birmingham car accident lawyers are here to help you with your case.
 Please contact us now for a free consultation.
-You can reach us at 844-529-8255.
+You can also reach us at 844.LAW.TALK or 324.3600 or fill out this form for a free case evaluation.